-My access to influential people and a penchant for adventure began in the early 1990s when the US government asked me to help fledgling technology enterprises in Eastern Europe.
-Our government had decided it was in our national interest to encourage emerging technology in that part of the world.
-Unfortunately, governments outside the West feared technology—especially the Internet—in private hands.
-Start-up businesses were also at risk from infiltration by criminal gangs.
-(More than once, my wife, Sarah, and I became the targets of villainous people.)
+My access to influential people and a penchant for adventure began in the early 1990s when the US government asked me to help fledgling tech enterprises in Eastern Europe.
+Our government decided it was in our national interest to encourage emerging technology in that part of the world.
+Unfortunately, governments outside the West feared technology in private hands—especially with the prevalence of the Internet.
+Start-up businesses were also at risk of infiltration by criminal gangs.
+More than once, my wife, Sarah, and I became the targets of less-than-upright people.
 It took more than my know-how and courageous Eastern European entrepreneurs to advance global technology in that part of the world.
 It also required access to powerful US government forces to crush those who would prevent or preempt its advance.

 As for my designation as a problem solver, there are two kinds of problems I accept.
 Problems I get paid to solve—those, as noted above, come almost exclusively from segments of our government or military.
 The second type are those I handle pro bono for WHC members who consider me some sort of father figure or big brother.
 Their problems are often trivial.
 However, some prove dangerous—even deadly.